pingcap/tispark/README.md

 [![codecov.io](https://codecov.io/gh/pingcap/tispark/coverage.svg?branch=master)](https://codecov.io/gh/pingcap/tispark?branch=master)
 [![License](https://img.shields.io/github/license/pingcap/tispark.svg)](https://github.com/pingcap/tispark/blob/master/LICENSE)

-TiSpark is a thin layer built for running Apache Spark on top of TiDB/TiKV to answer the complex OLAP queries.
-It takes advantages of both the Spark platform and the distributed TiKV cluster, at the same time, seamlessly glues to TiDB, the distributed OLTP database, to provide a Hybrid Transactional/Analytical Processing (HTAP) to serve as a one-stop solution for online transactions and analysis.
+TiSpark is a thin layer built for running Apache Spark on top of TiDB/TiKV to answer complex OLAP queries.
+It takes advantages of both the Spark platform and the distributed TiKV cluster while seamlessly glues to TiDB, the distributed OLTP database, to provide a Hybrid Transactional/Analytical Processing (HTAP), and serves as a one-stop solution for online transactions and analysis.

 ## Getting TiSpark
 The current stable version is 1.0.

+You may download the latest binary build of TiSpark from [here](http://download.pingcap.org/tispark-latest-linux-amd64.tar.gz).

 If you are using maven, add the following to your pom.xml:
 ```xml